eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 PID or an attestation to it, as described in [Section 6.6.2.2](#6622-wallet-unit-authenticates-the-pid-provider-or-attestation-provider).
 A PID Provider access certificate indicates that its subject is a PID Provider.
-Similarly, an Attestation Provider access certificate indicates that its subject is a QEEA Provider, a PuB-EAA Provider or a non-qualified EAA Provider.
+Similarly, an Attestation Provider access certificate indicates that its subject is a QEAA Provider, a PuB-EAA Provider or a non-qualified EAA Provider.

 Subsequently, the Access Certificate Authority is included in a PID Provider Access CA Trusted List or Attestation Provider Access CA Trusted List.
 This Trusted List contains at least the trust anchor(s) of the CA. A Wallet Unit can use these trust anchors to verify the authenticity of a PID Provider or an Attestation Provider access certificate during the issuance of a PID or an attestation.
-For more information, see [Topic 31].
+For more information, see [Topic 31](./annexes/annex-2/annex-2-high-level-requirements.md#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

 Note that, in case the subject is an Attestation Provider, the access certificate does not contain further information about its authorisation or